abtion/guidelines/career/em-ladder.md

   relevant parties.

 ## Level 4: Engineering Manager
+**Time expectation**: Engineering Managers are expected to use about 30 percent of their time (~8 hours/week) on non-billable/EM-related tasks.
+The remaining time will be spent on development or other activities related to client projects.

 ### Impactful
 - [ ] Manages a set of people consisting of approximately four direct reports.
 - [ ] Has the required maturity to manage individual contributors at a higher